Should You Have Multiple Investment Accounts?

 3. It isn't easy to keep track of your investment expenses.

 Brenda and Gary's average investment expenses ranged from 0.65 percent at the mutual fund company to over 4.50 percent in the variable annuity.
-Personal Capital also has an expense analyzer in its suite of free financial tools.
+Empower also has an expense analyzer in its suite of free financial tools.

 4. It's hard to change your investment strategy.